nebaughman/DriveUp/README.md

 * `--upload-limit N` will upload at most _N_ files.

 * `--just-check` prevents any actual uploading; just shows summary of what would be uploaded.
-This is like a dry run, but _does_ connect to your Google Drive account to scan remote files.
+This is like a dry run, but _does_ connect to your Google Drive account to scan remote files. and _will_ create the (empty) remote path if it does not exist.
 This is a useful flag for testing the waters.

 ## Technical